Slow Cooker Rack of Lamb Recipe

 The roasting piece I’ve chosen for this particular slow cooker recipe is a lamb rack, which worked brilliantly because it was partially sliced between each rib and this allowed the flavours to penetrate the lamb rack.
 So if you’re using another cut of lamb, I suggest you score it well with a sharp knife to allow the flavours in.

-2 lamb racks
+- 2 lamb racks

-1 cup plum jam (or any flavour you like or need to use up)
+- 1 cup plum jam (or any flavour you like or need to use up)

-1 tablespoon of tomato sauce or relish (again, anything tomatoey you need to use up in the fridge)
+- 1 tablespoon of tomato sauce or relish (again, anything tomatoey you need to use up in the fridge)

-1 lemon (cut the cheeks of each side to add to the crockpot)
+- 1 lemon (cut the cheeks of each side to add to the crockpot)

-Lemon zest from the left over middle part of your lemon
+- Lemon zest from the left over middle part of your lemon

-1 tablespoon red wine vinegar
+- 1 tablespoon red wine vinegar

-1 tsp grated ginger or half teaspoon ground ginger
+- 1 tsp grated ginger or half teaspoon ground ginger

-1 tsp sweet chilli sauce
+- 1 tsp sweet chilli sauce

-1 sprig rosemary from your garden
+- 1 sprig rosemary from your garden

-Turn your slowcooker onto Low.
+- Turn your slow cooker onto Low.

-Put the lamb racks x 2 in the crock pot.
+- Put the lamb racks x 2 in the crock pot.

-Combine all the other ingredients and pour over the meat.
+- Combine all the other ingredients and pour over the meat.

-Cook on low for about 8 hours (or about 4 hours on high if you’re our of time).
+- Cook on low for about 8 hours (*or about 4 hours on high if you’re our of time).

 - In a cup, add about 2 teaspoons of cornflour to enough water to make a paste and added it to the saucepan whilst stirring.
-This will make the sauce thicken and in doing so will seperate off the oil.
-Pour any oil off and use the sauce with the rack of lamb – delicious!
+This will make the sauce thicken and in doing so will separate off the oil.
+You can then pour any oil off and use the sauce with the rack of lamb – delicious!

-Serve with mashed potato, greens and your lamb jus gravy.
+- Serve with mashed potato, greens and your lamb jus gravy.